Questions? Call (310) 455-8511

 Here are a few of the main differences:

-- Down Payment – USDA is 0% down while FHA is 3.5% or possibly more down;
+• Down Payment – Down Payment – USDA is 0% down while FHA requires a minimum down payment based on program guidelines;

-- PMI (Private Mortgage Insurance) – FHA charges a Private Mortgage Insurance fee which is 1.15% and USDA has a monthly Mortgage Insurance of .3%.
+• PMI (Private Mortgage Insurance) – Both FHA and USDA charges a Private Mortgage Insurance.

 Can you have a USDA and FHA loan at the same time?